The Large-Color Expansion Derived from the Universal Invariant: Introduction

 Recently, Bar-Natan and Van der Veen studied the Lawrence's universal invariant \cite{lawrenceuniversal} for a particular choice of ribbon Hopf algebra $\mathbb{D}$.
 This knot invariant $\mathbf{Z}_{\mathbb{D}}$ dominates the universal quantum $\mathfrak{sl}_2$ invariant and hence all colored Jones polynomials \cite{bar2021perturbed}.
 A fundamental part of their construction was to consider an algebra $\mathbb{D}$ over $\mathbb{Q}[\epsilon] \llbracket h \rrbracket$, instead of the usual $\mathbb{Q} \llbracket h \rrbracket$ (see Definition~\ref{def:D}).
 The new variable $\epsilon$ does not play the same role as $h$ in the quantized enveloping algebras of Drinfeld--Jimbo type.
 One significant distinction is that $\epsilon$ is absent from the definition of the co-product.

 By considering generating functions in terms of perturbed Gaussians, they were able to expand $\mathbf{Z}_{\mathbb{D}}(\mathcal{K})$ in orders of $\epsilon$ with terms $\rho_{i,j}^{\mathcal{K}}$ $(i,j \geq 0)$, q.v.~Theorem~\ref{thm:barnatanveen}.
 This expansion closely resembles the large-color expansion of the colored Jones polynomial.
 Because the knot invariant $\mathbf{Z}_{\mathbb{D}}(\mathcal{K})$ originates from the universal invariant --- as opposed to the more common Reshetikhin--Turaev invariant --- its topological interpretation is tractable due to its good behavior under tangle operations, strand doubling and reversal.
-Furthermore, a Mathematica implementation has been developed to compute $\mathbf{Z}_{\mathbb{D}}(\mathcal{K})$ efficiently, making calculations straightforward and convenient.
+Furthermore, a Mathematica implementation has been developed to compute $\mathbf{Z}_{\mathbb{D}}(\mathcal{K})$ efficiently.

 Based on both the theory of quantum invariants, the Kontsevich invariant and experiments, the invariants $\rho^{\mathcal{K}}_{k,0}$ were conjectured to be equivalent to the higher-order knot invariants of the large-color expansion as introduced by Rozansky \cite{thesisbecerra}.
 In this paper, we will prove the following: \begin{theorem} The polynomials $\rho^{\mathcal{K}}_{1,0}$ and $P^{\mathcal{K}}_1$ are equal. \end{theorem} Moreover, we show that the large-color expansion can be obtained from $\mathbf{Z}_{\mathbb{D}}(\mathcal{K})$ for any order.
 Using the Mathematica implementation to compute $\mathbf{Z}_{\mathbb{D}}(\mathcal{K})$ up to a specified order of $\epsilon$, we provide experimental verification of this result.